 Maxace, if you are reading this, keep pumping out knives like this one.
 Bravo!

-Bottom Line: Lacks the ‘wow’ factor but a solid all-round EDC performing well in every dept
+Maxace has delivered a solid EDC in the Balance 2017 which performs very well.
+Lacks the 'wow' factor but a solid all-round EDC performing well in every dept.